eliotcochrane/eliotcochrane.github.io/_posts/2023-10-30-powerstraps-deep-dive.md

 ### Importance

 Precision and control are the ingredients necessary for the days best skiing and the strap plays a role in this symphony of a sport.
 The strap keeps the foot in the optimal position, allowing for the proper movements of the foot within the ski boot.
-Whether it's carving down iced-up slopes or navigating endless powder fields, the power strap ensures that your movements are transmitted to the ski with finesse.
+Whether it's carving down iced-up slopes or navigating endless powder fields, the power strap ensures that movements are transmitted to the ski with finesse.

 ![Well used 2021 HEAD Raptor WCR 4 ski boots.](/assets/img/head-boots-buckles.jpeg)
 *Photo: Well used 2021 HEAD Raptor WCR 4 ski boots.*